rayyildiz/rayyildiz.com/content/english/projects/cc2p.md

 Options:
-  -d, --delimiter <DELIMITER>  Represents the delimiter used in CSV files [default: ,] -n, --no-header              Represents whether to include the header in the CSV search column [default: false] -w, --worker <WORKER>        Number of worker threads to use for performing the task [default: 4] -h, --help                   Print help
+  -d, --delimiter <DELIMITER>  Represents the delimiter used in CSV files [default: ,] -n, --no-header              Represents whether to include the header in the CSV search column -w, --worker <WORKER>        Number of worker threads to use for performing the task [default: 1] -h, --help                   Print help
   -V, --version                Print version
 ```